-We are building and expect to use systems and tools that incorporate AI-based technologies, including generative AI, for customers and our workforce.
-For example, Axon makes available a software product, Draft One, which leverages generative AI to draft police report narratives based on auto-transcribed body-worn camera audio.
-As with many new and emerging technologies, AI presents numerous risks and challenges that could adversely affect our business.
-The development, adoption and use of generative AI technology remains in early stages, and ineffective or inadequate AI or generative AI development or deployment practices by us or third parties could result in unintended consequences.
+We are building and ~~expect to use~~ using systems and tools that incorporate AI-based technologies, including generative AI, for customers and our workforce.
+For example, Axon makes available a software product, Draft One, which leverages generative AI to draft police report narratives based on auto-transcribed body-worn camera audio. ~~We also leverage and expect to continue to leverage AI-based technologies for internal use to drive efficiency in our business operations.~~ As with many new and emerging technologies, AI presents numerous risks and challenges that could adversely affect our business.
+The development, adoption, ~~integration~~ and use of generative AI technology remains in early stages, and ineffective or inadequate AI or generative AI ~~governance~~, development, ~~use~~ or deployment practices by us or third parties could result in unintended consequences.
 For example, AI algorithms that we use may be flawed or may be (or may be perceived to be) based on datasets that are biased or insufficient.
-In addition, any latency, disruption or failure in our AI systems or infrastructure could result in delays or errors in our offerings.
-Developing, testing and deploying resource-intensive AI systems may require additional investment and increase our costs.
+In addition, any latency, disruption or failure in our AI systems or infrastructure could result in delays or errors in our offerings. ~~Inadequate governance, testing or quality assurance processes could result in flawed deployments, producing erroneous or harmful outputs, which could damage our reputation and lead to legal liabilities.
+Thoroughly testing generative AI models is challenging due to their complexity and the unpredictability of their outputs.~~ Developing, testing and deploying resource-intensive AI systems may require additional investment and increase our costs.
 There also may be real or perceived social harm, unfairness or other outcomes that undermine public confidence in the deployment and use of AI.
 Furthermore, third parties may deploy AI technologies in a manner that reduces customer demand for our products and services.
 Any of the foregoing may result in decreased demand for our products and services or harm to our business, financial results or reputation.

-The legal and regulatory landscape surrounding AI technologies is rapidly evolving and uncertain, including in relation to the areas of intellectual property, cybersecurity, and privacy and data protection.
+The legal and regulatory landscape surrounding AI technologies is rapidly evolving and uncertain, including in relation to the areas of intellectual property, cybersecurity and privacy and data protection.
 For example, there is uncertainty around the validity and enforceability of intellectual property rights related to our development, deployment and use of AI.
 Additionally, third parties that license AI technologies to us may impose unfavorable licensing terms or terminate the licenses altogether which would require us to seek licenses from alternative sources to avoid disruptions in feature delivery.
-Compliance with new or changing laws, regulations or industry standards relating to AI may impose significant operational costs and may limit our ability to develop, deploy or use AI technologies.
-Failure to appropriately respond to this evolving landscape may result in legal liability, regulatory action, or brand and reputational harm.
+Compliance with new or changing laws, regulations or industry standards relating to AI may impose significant operational costs and may limit our ability to develop, deploy or use AI technologies. ~~In part due to our global scope and law enforcement customer base, we may face heightened scrutiny and regulatory requirements, which could further increase compliance costs and limit our ability to develop, deploy or use our AI solutions or other AI technologies.~~ For example, President Biden's recent Executive Order on Safe, Secure, and Trustworthy Artificial Intelligence has potentially broad implications for the development and use of AI across agencies within the United States, the AI Act in the European Union imposes compliance requirements on a variety of AI uses by law enforcement, as well as ~~on the companies that develop those products, including us.
+Other such laws are expected to be adopted in other jurisdictions in the coming months and years.~~ Failure to appropriately respond to this evolving landscape may result in legal liability, regulatory action, or brand and reputational harm.